-Attention: Before you start installing the wireless-WAN card, touch a metal table or a grounded metal object.
+Attention: Before you start installing the wireless WAN card, touch a metal table or a grounded metal object.
 This action reduces any static electricity from your body.
 Static electricity could damage the card.

-The wireless-WAN card is available only on some models.
-To install or replace the wireless-WAN card, do the following:
+To replace the wireless WAN card, do the following:

 - 1. Turn off your computer and disconnect the ac power adapter and all cables from the computer. - 2.
 Disable the built-in battery.
-See "Disabling the built-in battery" on page 113. - 3.
-Close the computer display, and turn the computer over. - 4.
-Remove the base cover.
-See "Replacing the base cover" on page 114. - 5.
-If you are installing a wireless-WAN card, go to step 6.
-If you are replacing a wireless-WAN card, do the following to remove the old card first. - a.
-If a tool is provided with the new card to help you disconnect cables, use the tool to disconnect the cables from the old card.
-If no such a tool is provided, hold the cable connector with your fingers and gently disconnect each cable from the old card.
+See "Disabling the built-in battery" on page 123. - 3.
+Close the computer display and turn the computer over. - 4.
+Remove the base cover assembly.
+See "Replacing the base cover assembly" on page 128. - 5.
+A tool might be provided with the new wireless WAN card to help you disconnect cables from the wireless WAN card.
+If no such a tool is provided, hold the cable connector with your fingers and gently disconnect each cable from the wireless WAN card.